danadayoonlee/recipe/README.md

 # Recipe

-This is a recipe site that you can add or see recipes.
+This is a recipe website that users can add or see recipes.
-The information will be stored in a database if you make any changes.
-Try it out!
+Admins who are logged in have more access to manage recipes using CRUD operations.

+- Microsoft SQL Server is connected to store information
+- Deployed a website using Azure

 ## FAQ